kholt-RH/OpenShiftWorkshop/README.md

 https://github.com/openshift-roadshow/parksmap-web.git
 Now, as you see in the developer catalog, there are lots of ways to get a workload running on OpenShift- but lets look at it from the most basic developer level [click +Add, click Import from Git]- I have source code that I’ve written and I want to compile and run my application. [show github tab].
 I am going to copy this source code from github, and paste it here into my OpenShift console.

 What we are seeing here is Source-to-Image. (or S2i for short) this is a toolkit and workflow for building reproducible ready-to-run images without a developer needing to know anything about how to create containers - allowing developers to simply focus on writing their application code like you saw in github.
-In this case, we’re going to simply point the S2I at a github repository where our parksmap application code is stored.
-[Paste github link] As you can see, S2I is able to detect the type of application from the source code and selects the appropriate builder image. [import github, leave defaults] As you can see here OCP was able to detect this source code as using Dockfiles and suggest we use this to build our image.
+In this case, we’re going to simply point the S2I at a github repository where our parksmap application code is stored. [https://github.com/nodeshift-starters/nodejs-rest-http] As you can see, S2I is able to detect the type of application from the source code and selects the appropriate builder image. [import github, leave defaults] As you can see here OCP was able to detect this source code as using Dockfiles and suggest we use this to build our image.

 **Topology View & Builds**